navapbc/wic-participant-recertification-portal/README.md

 ### Demos

 - **Participant portal:**
-  - You can access a live version of the participant portal at [@TODO]().
+  - You can access a live version of the participant portal at <https://wic-recertification.demo.navapbc.com>.
   - You can access the [Storybook](https://storybook.js.org) for the participant portal.
 [Our storybook](https://navapbc.github.io/wic-participant-recertification-portal) provides an interactive list of all of the React components for the participant portal, as well as all of the Remix pages.
 - **Staff portal:**
-  - You can access a static version of the staff portal at [@TODO]().
+  - You can access a static version of the staff portal at <https://wic-recertification-staff.demo.navapbc.com>.
-  - ℹ️ Note: For privacy and security reasons, this demo *does not* show live data from the participant portal, nor is it require authentication.
+  - ℹ️ Note: For privacy and security reasons, this demo *does not* show live data from the participant portal, nor does it require authentication.

 ## Project status